Trashytalk/scraper/README.md

 - **High-performance data analytics at scale**
 - **Mobile-responsive collaborative workflows**

-**Ready for deployment and real-world business intelligence use cases!** 🚀
+**Ready for deployment and real-world business intelligence use cases.**

 ---

-*Transform your business intelligence with our enterprise-ready Visual Analytics Platform - from data collection to actionable insights.*
+*Transform your business intelligence with our enterprise-ready Business Intelligence Platform - from data collection to actionable insights.*